AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ## Getting specific appearance using Themes {#specific-af-appearance}

 With AEM Forms, along with default out-of-the-box canvas theme, there are many other themes.
-If you want to design your form <!-- or interactive communication --> using other themes, along with additional changes, copy the theme from Theme Library folder.
+If you want to design your form <!-- or interactive communication --> using other themes, along with more changes, copy the theme from Theme Library folder.
 Paste the copied themes outside the Theme Library folder, and edit the copied theme according to the changes you want.

 To copy a theme, perform the following steps: